 Wagner will see an outcome of 0/1 if his friend engages with H_1/H_2 .
-Like the MWI, the process is unitary, with no information loss or collapse; the friend's state can be entangled with a qubit, no preferred observer, but a causally dominant branching.
-Similar to the CI, there is only one world with one Wagner and one Friend; if they shake hands, they must see the same result.
+Like the MWI, the process is unitary, with no information loss or collapse; the friend's state can be entangled with a qubit, with no preferred observer but a causally dominant branching.
+Similar to the CI, only one world with one Wagner and one Friend; they see the same result and can always shake hands.